-At December 31, 2020, the District had deposits with financial institutions with a carrying amount of \$648,702.
-The bank balances with the financial institutions were \$656,133.
-Of these balances \$135,966 was covered by federal depository insurance and \$520,167 was covered by collateral held by authorized escrow agents in the financial institutions name (PDPA).
+At December 31, 2022, the District had deposits with financial institutions with a carrying amount of \$233,787.
+The bank balances with the financial institutions were \$239,702.
+All of these balances were covered by federal depository insurance.

 Investments

 Interest Rate Risk